I, the Master Chief

 After a while he approached me again and asked, "What did you have in mind?
 Will you please help me understand a more appropriate answer?"

-I told him, "If you don't get up in the morning, excited about going to work that day, you haven't figured your life out yet."
+I told him, "If you don't get up in the morning every day, excited about going to work, you haven't figured your life out yet."

 I told him, "If you're not a champion of the free-market system, understanding how it has provided more opportunity for humanity to expand and develop, freed more people from slavery, generated more innovation, improved more lives, created more wealth for all humanity, everywhere it has been allowed to thrive, then someone else who does understand this should be in your seat developing your software.
 You are a Master Chief, championing a team of equally qualified experts to further that cause and collectively make your significant contribution to humanity.
 And that should be why you lead a team that builds eCommerce software.
 Anything less is just a role."